parse-community/parse-server/README.md

 * cloud - The absolute path to your cloud code main.js file
 * fileKey - For migrated apps, this is necessary to provide access to files already hosted on Parse.
 * facebookAppIds - An array of valid Facebook application IDs.
+* serverURL - URL which will be used by Cloud Code functions to make requests against.

 #### Client key options: